-Each January, the country celebrates the life and work of the Rev. Dr. Martin Luther King, Jr. A half-century ago this year, Dr. King spoke in person to the Mount Holyoke community, delivering a sermon on October 20 in the amphitheater.
+Each January, the country celebrates the life and work of the Reverand Dr. Martin Luther King, Jr. More than half a century ago, Dr. King spoke to the Mount Holyoke community, delivering a sermon on October 20 in Gettell Amphitheater.

-His powerful words still inspire today, as these quotes from the Mount Holyoke News attest.
+His powerful words still inspire today, as these quotes attest:

 - “All life is interrelated; we are caught in an inescapable network of mutuality.
 I can never be what I ought to be until you are what you ought to be.”

 - “God gave us ‘broad understanding, penetrating vision, the power of endurance, and lasting faith’ in order that we may achieve ‘the brotherhood that transcends race and color.”

 - In the fight for equality, “’We shall overcome,’ he trusts, for ‘although the arc of the moral universe is long, it bends toward justice.’”

 I stand here with a great sense of appreciation for all that this great institution has given to the cultural life not only of our nation but also to the world.
 It’s certainly a great pleasure to be here.
 I would like to use as a subject from which to preach this morning “The Three Dimensions of a Complete Life.”
 Many many centuries ago, John the Revelator was imprisoned out on a lonely obscure island called “Patmos.”
 While confined in the circumstances, John had a vision of the new Jerusalem descending out of heaven from God.
 And one of the greatest glories of this new city of God that John saw was its completeness.
 It was not partial and one-sided, but it was complete in all three of its dimensions, and so in describing the city over in the bread book of revelations, John says this, “The length and the breadth and the height of it are equal.
 Though no new city of God, this city ideal humanity is not an unbalanced entity, but it is complete in all three of its dimensions.”